U.S. Route 5 in Connecticut: New Haven County

 After crossing Center Street (Route 150) near Wallingford station, the road becomes North Colony Street and heads out of the town center.
 The road crosses Route 68 at a one-quadrant interchange about 2 mi later, followed by a series of junctions about half a mile (0.5 mi) apart each: an interchange with the Wilbur Cross Parkway (at exit 66), a split to the left where Route 71 begins and a merge from the left where Route 150 ends.

 At the merge with Route 150 just before the town line, US 5 then follows South Broad Street (the alignment of the old Hartford and New Haven Turnpike) into the city of Meriden.
 South Broad Street becomes Broad Street after the intersection with Hall Avenue as it passes by the eastern part of the city, avoiding the downtown area.
 Past Olive Street, the road becomes divided with a wide grassy median.
 At the north end of the divided section, it has an intersection with East Main Street, the main east–west business route through the city.
 About 0.7 mi north of East Main Street, US 5 has an interchange with I-691 (at exit 8).
 At the intersection with Brittania Street, the road becomes North Broad Street, which climbs up on a slope as it meets with the north end of the Wilbur Cross Parkway.
 The northbound roadway overpasses the parkway and then merges onto it from the right.
 This is the beginning of a 15 mi overlap with Route 15.
 Southbound at the beginning of the parkway, US 5 is signed as an exit (with no number) from the main roadway.
-North Broad Street continues north from the merge as a divided four-lane arterial road for another 1.1 mi up to the Berlin town line, where the road becomes the Berlin Turnpike.
+North Broad Street continues north from the merge as a divided four-lane surface road for another 1.1 mi up to the Berlin town line, where the road becomes the Berlin Turnpike.